arcus/education_fellows/intro-to-r.md

 ### Is this module right for me?

-If you are curious about R or RStudio and would like to understand whether these tools can be helpful to you as a researcher or other data user, this module will be helpful.
+If you're interested in working with data (that could be many things, such as bringing data into your system, cleaning and reshaping data, making statistical discoveries, creating graphs and figures, or many other types of work) and you want to try using a programming language, R is a good place to start.
+This will also be a good course for you if you are joining a team or project where R is used.

 ### Details

 **Estimated time to completion**: 1 hour didactic instruction, 1 hour personal work.

 **Pre-requisites**: It is helpful if learners have used data in a tabular (table-shaped) format, with rows and columns.
 Examples of this kind of data include comma separated values files (.csv) and spreadsheets (for example, Microsoft Excel).
 Learners do *not* need to have access to R or RStudio on their own computers.
-No previous experience with R, RStudio, or computer programming is required

 **Format**: This module uses text, still images, hands-on activities, and video.
 Audio is optional.